climech/grit/README.md

 ### Pointers ###

-We can define a *pointer* as a node whose sole purpose is to link to other nodes.
+We can define a *pointer* as a non-task node whose purpose is to link to other nodes.
 Pointers can be used to classify tasks, or as placeholders for tasks expected to be added in the future.

 #### Organizing tasks ####

 One aspect where Grit differs from other productivity tools is the lack of tags.
-This is by design—Grit is largely an experiment, and the idea is to solve problems by utilizing the graph structure to the fullest.
+This is by choice—Grit is largely an experiment, and the idea is to solve problems by utilizing the multitree as much as possible.

 How do we organize our tasks without tags, then?
 As we add more and more nodes at the root level, things start to get messy.
 Running `grit ls` may result in a long list of assorted nodes.
 The Grit way to solve this is to make pointers.